IBMSpectrumComputing/spectrum-schematics-cluster/README.md

 ## Introduction

-To use IBM schematics, you need to gain certain information, here is the most important ones
+To use IBM schematics or Terraform with IBM Cloud Provider, you need to gain certain information, here is the most important ones

 - **ibm_bmx_api_key**
   - your api key for IBM Bluemix